 The Admissions Committee compiles a dossier of documents that constitute an application to the Faculty of Postgraduate Medical Education.
-To complete the dossier, applicants must submit the following to the Faculty Office at St. George Health complex, Beirut, or to the Office of Admissions and Registration at the University of Balamand (Koura).
+To complete the dossier, applicants must submit the following to the Dean's Office at St. George Health complex, Beirut, or to the Office of Admissions and Registration at the University of Balamand (Koura).

-- A certified copy of the Medical Diploma and transcript of records - A copy of the Medical School Training Program and its description (for graduates of Foreign Medical schools) - Three letters of recommendation from three different faculty members who worked with the applicant during his/her internship year(s) - A certified copy of the Baccalaureate II Certificate or its equivalent - Three (3) recent passports size photographs - A photocopy of the Identity Card or Passport - A personal statement (See application)
+- Three (3) recent passports size photographs - A photocopy of the Identity Card or Passport - A certified copy of the Baccalaureate II Certificate or its equivalent - A certified copy of the Medical Diploma and transcript of records - A copy of the Medical School Training Program and its description (for graduates of Foreign Medical schools) - Three letters of recommendation from three different faculty members who worked with the applicant during his/her internship year(s) - A personal statement (See application) - Evidence of English Language proficiencies e.s.
+Toefl